pbs/terraform-aws-ecs-service-module/README-HEADER.md

 To switch the kind of load balancer used from an application load balancer to a network load balancer, set `load_balancer_type` to `network`.

+To run an ECS service on ARM architecture, set `runtime_platform` accordingly.
+The `cpu_architecture` object property being set to `ARM64` is what adjusts the task definition such that the tasks run on Graviton hardware for Fargate tasks.

 Integrate this module like so:

 ```hcl